 Center for Military and Veteran Education (CMVE)

 The TCC Center for Military and Veteran Education (CMVE) was established in 2011 to broaden TCC’s already extensive service to military-related students, including active duty, reserves, National Guard, Coast Guard, veterans, military family members and Department of Defense employees.
-Based in the Kempsville Building at the Virginia Beach Campus, the CMVE is a college-wide function providing academic counseling & advising, academic & student support services, and military contract education and training, to military-related TCC students, no matter where they are located.
+Based in the Kempsville Building at the Virginia Beach Campus, the CMVE is a college-wide function providing student support services, and military contract education and training, to military-related TCC students, no matter where they are located.

-Under the CMVE, TCC provides Veterans Affairs advisors at all four of the college’s campuses as well as academic and student support services at each of the major military installations in South Hampton Roads, including Naval Station Norfolk, Naval Air Station Oceana/Dam Neck, Naval Medical Center Portsmouth, and Joint Expeditionary Base—Little Creek-Fort Story.
+Under the CMVE, TCC provides Veterans Affairs advisors at all four of the college’s campuses to assist you with applying for and using your education benefits at TCC.
+The CMVE has academic and student support services at each of the major military installations in South Hampton Roads, including Naval Station Norfolk, Naval Air Station Oceana/Dam Neck, Naval Medical Center Portsmouth, and Joint Expeditionary Base—Little Creek-Fort Story.
 Base contact information can be found here.

 TCC complies with the Principles of Excellence as established by Executive Order 13607 of April 27, 2012.